OffchainLabs/genesis-file-generator/README.md

 Note: there are 2 addresses where this contract can be deployed to:

 - `0x998739BFdAAdde7C933B942a68053933098f9EDa`: when using the safe singleton factory
-- `0xa238cbeb142c10ef7ad8442c6d1f9e89e07e7761`: when using Arachnid's CREATE2
+- `0xa238cbeb142c10ef7ad8442c6d1f9e89e07e7761`: when using Arachnid's CREATE2 proxy

 In this case, we'll use the canonical CREATE2 method, instead of Safe's factory

-#### How to verify the creation bytecode
+#### How to verify the creation bytecode and the target address

-Follow the build instructions of the repository and obtain the creation bytecode in the artifacts json file.
+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

 ### MultiSendCallOnly v1.3.0 (canonical)